RadekKoubsky/byteman-wildfly-log/README.md

 * servlets.btm (servlet container)
 * ws.btm (web services)

-Following byteman rule is taken from `servlets.btm` script from this project.
+The following byteman rule is taken from `servlets.btm` script from this project.

 ```
 #Logging of undertow handlers chain